hirasso/restore-scroll/README.md

 ## Motivation

-There already are other solutions for storing and restoring the scroll position out there (e.g. [@epic-web/restore-scroll](https://github.com/epicweb-dev/restore-scroll)).
-But all I could find either had a dependency (React in most cases) or was using `sessionStorage` for storing the scroll positions, which is not ideal (in `sessionStorage`, one URL can only store one scroll state, ever).
+There already are other solutions for storing and restoring the scroll position.
+But all I could find was either archived by their owner, had a dependency (React in most cases) or was using `sessionStorage` for storing the scroll positions, which is not ideal (with `sessionStorage`, one URL can only store one scroll state, ever).
 Hence, this new little package.
-Hope it prooves useful to some people out there!